- 3Y FT or PT equivalent

 - Suggested secondary school subjects:

-- English, Personal Development, Health & Physical Education, Biology
+- English, Personal Development, Health and Physical Education, Biology, Science

 - FEE-HELP available:

 If you are interested in community sport officer or would like to become a Physical Health and Education (PHE) teacher, this degree is ideal.

 ACPE's Bachelor of Health & Movement (Sport) delivers huge career flexibility within the health, sport and physical activity industries, meaning you aren't committed to a single job path.
 You may transfer from this course after the first year to undertake a qualification as a PHE teacher.
 Alternatively you may choose to continue in the degree and choose a career related to applied movement, sport and health.

 The degree encapsulates a hands-on approach where you will gain specialist vocational training to prepare you to work in the community sporting and development industries as a community sport development officer, indigenous sports development officer, recreation and lifestyle project officer.